Pravez/ColoringWorld/DIARY.md

+# June 1, 2015
+*

+# May 21, 2015
+* Nothing

+# May 30, 2015
+* Created sprites for platforms
+* Adapted levels with the new sprites

 # May 29, 2015
 * Continued work on DrawManager, changed way to save elements
 * Problem with tiled and the managing of transparency - resolved ?